cincoutprabu/cpp_editor/README.md

 # cpp_editor

-Text Editor utility created for MS DOS environment using Turbo C++
+Text Editor utility created for legacy MS DOS environment using Turbo C++ 3.0.

+This was created in two days and won first-prize during Software Development contest of IT Quest 2001, a national-level technical symposium conducted by Karunya Institute of Technology, Coimbatore, India.
+Source code is provided as is from my backup archives from the year 2001.